tlc/docker-openvpn-client-noleaks/README.md

 Copy your vpn.conf (and certificate file, if separate) to /some/path

-    docker run --cap-add=NET_ADMIN --device /dev/net/tun --name openvpn -v /some/path:/vpn:/vpn -d troyc/openvpn
+    docker run --cap-add=NET_ADMIN --device /dev/net/tun --name openvpn -v /some/path:/vpn -d troyc/openvpn

-Once it's up other containers can be started using it's network connection:
+Once it's up, other containers can be started using it's network connection:

     docker run --net=container:openvpn -d some/docker-container

 ### Timezone

-If you care about the times shown in the logs you can use
+If you care about the times shown in the logs, you can use

             -v /etc/timezone:/etc/timezone:ro

 ### VPN configuration

-In order to work you must provide a VPN configuration and certificate.
+You must provide a VPN configuration and certificate.
 Put your VPN configuration in /some/path/vpn.conf.
 If your certificate is not embedded, place it in `/some/path/some_cert_file` and reference `some_cert_file` in your `vpn.conf`.